 Novi Sad offers some cool pubs and clubs, too.
 Just stroll down the Laze Telečkog street and you will see a million pubs and bars where you can have fun no matter what time of the year it is.
 Also, there are clubs all over the city, even on Petrovaradin fortress.

 Culture in Novi Sad

 Novi Sad is named to be the European Capital of Culture in 2021 and it sure deserves it, you probably agree.
-Besides EXIT that is one segment of Novi Sad’s modern culture (and most famous for sure) and Petrovaradin and all of the famous and gorgeous buildings that we’ve already mentioned there is even more to see.
+Besides EXIT which is one segment of Novi Sad’s modern culture (and most famous for sure) and Petrovaradin and all of the famous and gorgeous buildings that we’ve already mentioned there is even more to see.

 Novi Sad has a few museums, that we’ve also mentioned.
 But there are numerous art galleries and the Modern Art Museum, too.
 Also, there are a few theatres, one of them being the Serbian National Theatre.
 There is also Novi Sad City Theatre and Youth Theatre and a few cinema theatres.
-And in the summer Novi Sad hosts a Cinema City Festival – international cinema festival when the whole city becomes the cinema.
-Then there is the INFANT – festival International Festival of Alternative and New Theatre, Novi Sad Jazz Festival, International Comic Festival and many more.
+And in the summer Novi Sad hosts a Cinema City Festival – an international cinema festival when the whole city becomes the cinema.
+Then there is the INFANT – International Festival of Alternative and New Theatre, Novi Sad Jazz Festival, International Comic Festival, and many more.